Kositthai/Todo-App/README.md

-# Todo App -  app that makes it easy to stay organized and manage your life.
+# Todo App
-    a simple todo app created with React that you can add remove and edit your todo list along with usage time that you spend on the app
+Simple React-based todo app that allows you to add, remove, and edit items on your todo list.
+Additionally, it tracks the amount of time you spend using the app.

 ## Technologies
 * React: ^18.2.0